jjkr/spacerabbit/README.md

 1. Run the app - it will start in the background with no visible window
 2. Look for the SpaceRabbit icon in your system tray
-3. Press Alt+L (Option+L) anywhere on your Mac to go to the next workspace instantly!
+3. Press Option+L anywhere on your Mac to go to the next workspace instantly!

 ## Replacing icons